soveran/finist.lua/README.md

 # => true, "approved"
 ```

-The `trigger` method returns two values: the first represents whether
+The `trigger` method returns two values: the first represents the
-a transition occurred, and the second represents the current state.
+current state, and the second represents whether a transition
+occurred.

 Here's what happens if an event doesn't cause a transition: